Pre-Workout Stretches: Which ones you need to know and why

 Increased blood flow from pre-workout stretches reduces any chance of getting injured while you work.
 The warmup also makes every workout more effective because it eases the flow of blood throughout the body, and especially to certain muscles that you may use during heavy lifting.
 Increased fresh blood flow also means increased strength and stamina, which translates to a better and more charged workout session.

 Lunge and Twist

 The primary target areas in this two-stretch combo are the hip flexors, hamstrings, glutes, upper back and middle back.
-Additionally, it will engage core rotation, which is an often neglected and very important part of warming up.
+It will also engage core rotation, which is often neglected.

 Do a forward lunge while making sure that the knee does not cross the toes at any point.
 After you have assumed the perfect lunging position by dropping your hips low, rotate your upper body on the same side as the front leg at that point.
 Hold for a few seconds and then repeat the same with the other leg.
 Do everything slowly and with control.

 Extend your left arm and keep it straight, and then kick your palm with your toes.
 Repeat the same with the right arm after a few kicks.

 • Keep your hand at an angle which makes your kick upwards

 • Keep your palms low enough so that you don’t end up overstretching your hamstrings and/or glutes

 • Don’t kick too fast or too hard; be in control